This color block mini zip pouch is just big enough to hold credit cards and ID, and maybe a bit of cash, too.

 Turn the bag right side out.
 Use a ladder stitch to sew the hole closed.

-Give it a good press and admire your new color blocked zip pouch!
+Give it a good press and admire your new color blocked mini zip pouch!